lecroy/portfolio2018/bubbles.md

     </figcaption>
   </figure>
   <p class="page-body-copy">
     In 2022 I joined a seed-stage startup called Bubbles as Principal Product Designer.
-At the time, Bubbles was a single-player, free-to-use screen recorder - think Loom, but with a vision to become more of a back-and-forth conversational platform for remote team collaboration, rather than a presentational tool.
+At the time, Bubbles was a single-player, free-to-use screen recorder - think Loom, but with a vision to become a conversational platform for back-and-forth remote team collaboration, rather than one-way presentations.

     The journey that followed would teach me valuable lessons about 0-to-1 product design, user psychology, and the delicate balance between innovation and user needs.
   </p>